Synapsecom/coolblock-panel/README.md

   mysqldump --defaults-file=~/.my.cnf --databases coolblock-panel > adhoc-coolblock-panel_$(date +%Y%m%d_%H%M%S).sql
   ```

+- Connecting to Panel (remotely)

+  > You will be prompted with username and password instead of PIN.

+  Open your browser and navigate to [https://panel-pc-ip-or-fqdn](https://panel-pc-ip-or-fqdn).

-- Connecting to time-series database
+- Connecting to time-series database (remotely)

-  Open your browser and navigate to [https://panel-pc:8086](https://panel-pc:8086).
+  Open your browser and navigate to [https://panel-pc-ip-or-fqdn:8086](https://panel-pc-ip-or-fqdn:8086).

 ## Monitoring